carobasjp/carobasjp/README.md

 <div align="center">

-## 💡 Curiosidades sobre Programação
+## 💡 Programming Fun Facts

 <details>
-<summary>🧠 Clique para ver uma curiosidade aleatória!</summary>
+<summary>🧠 Click to see a random fun fact!</summary>

 <br>

-**💭 Você sabia?**
+**💭 Did you know?**

-O primeiro "bug" de computador foi literalmente um inseto!
-Em 1947, Grace Hopper encontrou uma mariposa presa em um relé do computador Harvard Mark II.
-Ela colou o inseto no livro de registros com a nota: "First actual case of bug being found" (Primeiro caso real de bug sendo encontrado).
+The first computer "bug" was literally an insect!
+In 1947, Grace Hopper found a moth stuck in a relay of the Harvard Mark II computer.
+She taped the insect to the logbook with the note: "First actual case of bug being found."

-**🔍 Fato Técnico:**
+**🔍 Tech Facts:**
-- O JavaScript foi criado em apenas 10 dias por Brendan Eich em 1995
+- JavaScript was created in just 10 days by Brendan Eich in 1995
-- Python foi nomeado em homenagem ao grupo de comédia "Monty Python"
+- Python was named after the comedy group "Monty Python"
-- O primeiro código "Hello, World!" apareceu em 1972 no livro "The C Programming Language"
+- The first "Hello, World!" code appeared in 1972 in "The C Programming Language" book

 </details>